 Dividend funds are medium-risk investments with a moderate returns rate of about 12 to 15%.
 They are highly suited for medium-term savings and investments.

-They comprise of government instruments, money markets, and commercial papers, publicly-traded stocks with a good record of paying dividends, money markets and moderate risk corporate bonds.
+They comprise of government instruments, money markets, and commercial papers, publicly-traded stocks with an excellent record of paying dividends, money markets and moderate risk corporate bonds.

 3. Balanced funds

-These funds are a mix of both the money market and dividend funds in that, they invest in a mix of traded stocks and government bonds without necessarily investing in a pooled fund.
+These funds are a mix of both the money market and dividend funds in that.
+They invest in a combination of traded stocks and government bonds without necessarily investing in a pooled fund.

 The price of the units solely depends on the performance of the balanced fund depending on the stock market.

-Balanced funds are normally medium to high risk. there is an equal chance of making losses as well as reap highly from the investment.
+Balanced funds are generally medium to high risk.
+There is an equal chance of making losses as well as reap highly from the investment.
 The rates vary with stock markets but sometimes go as high as 20% per annum.

 A balanced fund is ideal for long-term goals such as retirement investments, or long-term education investments.